Home » Recipes » Breakfast » Breakfast Egg Muffin Recipe (Mini Frittatas)

 Instructions

-• Preheat oven to 400F.
-Grease a silicone muffin pan with non-stick spray.
-(I use this pan.)
+• Preheat the oven to 400F.
+Spray a silicone muffin pan with non-stick spray.
+Set the prepared muffin pan on a baking sheet.

-• In a large bowl, whisk the eggs.
-Then add in all remaining frittata ingredients and mix until smooth.
+• In a large bowl, add the eggs and whisk until smooth.

-• Pour mixture into the 12 greased muffin cups and sprinkle with shredded cheese.
-Bake for 30-35 minutes or until the frittata muffins are domed and slightly golden brown on top.
+• Pour the mixture into the 12 greased muffin cups and sprinkle the tops with shredded cheese.
+Bake for 30-35 minutes or until the egg muffins are domed and slightly golden brown on top.

-• Store leftovers in the refrigerator or freezer and reheat in the microwave.
+• Store leftovers in the refrigerator for up to 5 days or freezer for up to 3 months.
+Reheat in the microwave when ready to serve.

 1. Can regular flour be used at all?
 Or does that really cause issues?